The Adventures of Sir Lancelot: Broadcast history

 The series debuted in the UK on Saturday 15 September 1956, on weekend ITV franchise holders ABC Weekend TV (Midlands and North) and ATV (London), with ABC showing the series half an hour ahead of ATV, and on the NBC network in the United States nine days later.
 The last episode was shown on 13 April 1957 on ATV and on 16 September 1957 on NBC.
 It later transferred networks in the US to ABC, who repeated the episodes from October 1957 to September 1958.
 The series was gradually introduced on the different ITV regional channels in the UK as they came on the air from 1956 to 1962.
+Currently being shown on Talking Pictures TV in the UK.

 Episodes

 Air dates are for ABC Midlands and North; ITV regions varied date and order.
 The bolded episode titles were shot in colour.